fizipan/basic-typescript/README.md

 <script src="dist/basic-types/index.js"></script>
 ```

-2. Open your favorite browser and not the console tab
+2. Open your favorite browser and go to the console tab

 3. Have a good study💪✊🚀